Juvenile idiopathic arthritis

 Typical medications include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
-These medications, such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), reduce pain and swelling.
-Side effects include stomach upset and liver problems.
+These medications, such as ibuprofen (Advil, Motrin, others) and naproxen sodium (Aleve), reduce pain and swelling.
+Side effects include stomach upset and, much less often, kidney and liver problems.

 Disease-modifying antirheumatic drugs (DMARDs).
 Doctors use these medications when NSAIDs alone fail to relieve symptoms of joint pain and swelling or if there is a high risk of damage in the future.

 DMARDs may be taken in combination with NSAIDs and are used to slow the progress of juvenile idiopathic arthritis.
-The most commonly used DMARD for children is methotrexate (Trexall).
-Side effects of methotrexate may include nausea and liver problems.
+The most commonly used DMARD for children is methotrexate (Trexall, Xatmep, others).
+Side effects of methotrexate may include nausea, low blood counts, liver problems and a mild increased risk of infection.

 Biologic agents.
-Also known as biologic response modifiers, this newer class of drugs includes tumor necrosis factor (TNF) blockers, such as etanercept (Enbrel) and adalimumab (Humira).
+Also known as biologic response modifiers, this newer class of drugs includes tumor necrosis factor (TNF) blockers, such as etanercept (Enbrel, Erelzi, Eticovo), adalimumab (Humira), golimumab (Simponi) and infliximab (Remicade, Inflectra, others).
 These medications can help reduce systemic inflammation and prevent joint damage.
+They may be used with DMARDs and other medications.

-Other biologic agents work to suppress the immune system, including abatacept (Orencia), rituximab (Rituxan), anakinra (Kineret) and tocilizumab (Actemra).
+Other biologic agents work to suppress the immune system in slightly different ways, including abatacept (Orencia), rituximab (Rituxan, Truxima, Ruxience), anakinra (Kineret) and tocilizumab (Actemra).
+All biologics can increase the risk of infection.

 Corticosteroids.
 Medications such as prednisone may be used to control symptoms until another medication takes effect.
-They are also used to treat inflammation when it is not in the joints, such as inflammation of the sac around the heart (pericarditis).
+They are also used to treat inflammation when it is not in the joints, such as inflammation of the sac around the heart.

 These drugs can interfere with normal growth and increase susceptibility to infection, so they generally should be used for the shortest possible duration.